arnabj1978/chat-with-resume/readme.md

 ## Dependencies and Installation
 ----------------------------
-To install the MultiPDF Chat App, please follow these steps:
+To install the Chat with Resume Chat App, please follow these steps:

 1. Clone the repository to your local machine.